newcontext-oss/kitchen-terraform/examples/aws_provider/detailed.md

-# Detailed
+# Terraform AWS Provider Detailed Example

-This directory contains a complex example Terraform project that creates infrastructure on AWS and utilizes kitchen-terraform for testing the server instances.

-While the complexity of the Terraform code has been kept to a minimum, it is possible that the configuration of a user's AWS account may still prevent the successful execution of this example.
+This is a detailed example of how to utilize kitchen-terraform to test AWS resources configured with the [Terraform AWS Provider].

+## Requirements

+AWS credentials must be provided according to the [credentials provider chain rules].
+These credentials must be authorized to manage all of the resources in the [Terraform module].

+The use of an isolated user as described in the supplemental [AWS Account Configuration] article is recommended.

-## Terraform Configuration
+## Terraform Configuration Files

+The Terraform configuration exists in (module.tf) and (test/fixtures/us_east_1/main.tf).
+The module contains the AWS configuration and the us-east-1 test fixture configuration depends on the module.

+### AWS Configuration Module

+#### Variables

+The module requires an instances AMI, a key pair public key, a provider region, and a subnet availability zone to be provided as inputs.

+#### AWS Provider

+The module configures the AWS Provider to manage resources in a variable region.

+#### Resources

+The module configures a virtual private cloud with three instances and adequate network egress and ingress to allow internal communication as well communication with localhost.

+#### Outputs

+The module exports various resource attributes to be used in integration testing with kitchen-terraform.

+### us-east-1 Test Fixture Configuration

+#### Terraform Configuration

+The configuration is restricted to Terraform versions equal to or greater than 0.10.2 and less than 0.11.0.

+#### Variable

+The configuration requires a key pair public key to be provided as an input.

+#### Module

+The configuration includes the module and provides values specific to the us-east-1 region for the variable inputs.

+#### Outputs

-[variables.tf] defines the required inputs for the example module.
+The configuration forwards the outputs of the module.

-[example.tf] creates three server instances: two in the *kitchen_terraform_example_1* group and one in the *kitchen_terraform_example_2* group.

-[outputs.tf] defines two output variables: the hostnames of the instances in the test suite's only group and an address to use in the suite's Inspec controls.

 ## AWS Configuration

-Before continuing, review the instructions on configuring the [AWS account] with an isolated user for enhanced security.

-In order to execute this example, AWS credentials must be provided according to the [credentials provider chain rules].

-## Test Kitchen Configuration
+## Test Kitchen Configuration File

-The [Test Kitchen configuration] includes all of the plugins provided by kitchen-terraform.
+The Test Kitchen configuration exists in (.kitchen.yml).

 ### Driver

-The driver is configured to use 4 concurrent operations to apply a test fixture module based on the installed version of Terraform.
+The kitchen-terraform driver is configured to use the us-east-1 test fixture configuration and to use 4 concurrent operations in its actions.

 ### Provisioner

-The provisioner has no configuration attributes.
+The kitchen-terraform provisioner is enabled.

 ### Transport

-The SSH transport is used due to the AMI used in the example module.
+The Test Kitchen SSH transport is enabled.

 ### Verifier

-The verifier is configured with two groups, `contrived` and `local`.
+The kitchen-terraform verifier is configured with two groups, `remote` and `local`.

-The `contrived` group uses the value of the `security_group` output to define an Inspec control attribute named `overridden_security_group` and includes most of the suite's [profile's controls].
-The group uses the value of the `contrived_hostnames` output to obtain the targets to execute the controls on and provides a static port and username based on the AMI used in the example module.
+The `remote` group uses the value of the `security_group` output to define an Inspec control attribute named `overridden_security_group` and includes some of the controls of the profile of the suite.
+The group uses the value of the `test_target_public_dns` output to obtain the hostnames to execute the controls on and provides a static port and username based on the AMI used in the example module.

 The `local` group omits the `hostnames` setting, which means that its specified controls will be executed locally rather than remotely on a